MINIMUM REQUIREMENTS (LAND BASED SETUP)

 Provide plenty of artificial foliage in and above the water to help make your animal feel secure.
 A floating platform must also be provided, such as a piece of cork bark, so that your animal can get out of the water.

 A water filter, suitable for the size tank you’re using is essential in maintaining a suitable water quality for your animal.
-A third-half water change will usually be required somewhere within the region of 2-6 weeks, depending on your animal(s).
-A water change will be needed when waste matter found at the bottom of the tank becomes excessive, or the water clarity becomes poorer.
+A third to half water change will usually be required somewhere within the region of every 2-6 weeks, depending on your animal(s).
+A water change will be needed when waste matter is found at the bottom of the tank and becomes excessive, or the water clarity becomes poorer.
 At the same time as performing a water change it is worth cleaning the filter.
-NEVER wash filter pads under the tap – this will kill the de-nitrifying bacteria that breakdown the toxins in the water- instead, wash filter pads in a bucket of water taken from the tank.
+NEVER wash filter pads under the tap – this will kill the de-nitrifying bacteria that breakdown the toxins in the water- insead, wash filter pads in a bucket of water taken from the tank before tipping away safely

 It is worth noting that glass filters out all UV and mesh will often halve the effectiveness of your UV source.

-A good quality vitamin supplement is essential to the well-being of your firebelly.
-Nutrobal is recommended and this powder should be dusted onto food every 2 out of 3 feeds, or even every feed if possible.
+A good quality vitamin supplement is essential to the well-being of your Firebelly.
+Nutrobal or Repton is recommended and this powder should be dusted onto food every 2 out of 3 feeds.

-When it comes to your animals health, if you are ever in doubt ask a respected dealer for they’re advice, and if still in doubt go to a specialist veterinarian.
+When it comes to your animal’s health, if you are ever in doubt go to a specialist veterinarian.
 There are a few simple things to look out for.

 1. Unusual lethargy

 2. Prolonged lack or loss of appetite